 - She has the satisfaction of making a generous gift to Moravian Theological Seminary without reducing her income level.

-- As the policy owner, Moravian Theological Seminary can either cash in the policy and have over $90,000 to work with immediately, or hold the policy and receive $250,000 as a legacy gift from Dawn.
+- As the policy owner, Moravian Theological Seminary can either cash in the policy and have over $90,000 to work with immediately, or hold the policy and receive $250,000 as a legacy gift from Justine.